Ochiai-Lab/STREAMING-tag/README.md

 9. Repeat steps 5\~8.

 # Anaconda Setup
+> **Note**
-1. This operation is necessary only for the first time.
+> This operation is necessary only for the first time.
 From the next time onward, simply start with the next section.

-2. Open Anaconda Navigator.
+1. Open Anaconda Navigator.

-3. Click on Environments in the upper left corner.
+2. Click on Environments in the upper left corner.
   <img src="https://user-images.githubusercontent.com/111980616/186648391-074e41bb-bbba-4c99-94cd-50812fcf196d.png" width="250px">

-4. Click Create.
+3. Click Create.

-5. Enter \"STtag_analysis\" in Name.
+4. Enter \"STtag_analysis\" in Name.

-6. Check only Python.
+5. Check only Python.
 Select the version 3.9.12.
 Click Create.
 After a few moments, the STtag_analysis environment will be created.
 From the next time on, simply select this environment.
   <img src="https://user-images.githubusercontent.com/111980616/186648477-7f92b007-4bd3-4e54-86ab-7cdcdd22cf56.png" width="400px">

-7. Next, click the Play button on the right side of STtag_analysis and click Open Terminal.
+6. Next, click the Play button on the right side of STtag_analysis and click Open Terminal.
   <img src="https://user-images.githubusercontent.com/111980616/186648557-e9da18a8-2439-4785-8d3e-ed75df854663.png" width="400px">

-8. The Terminal will then open automatically.
+7. The Terminal will then open automatically.
 Confirm that the left side of the window is labeled (STtag_analysis).

-9. Copy and paste the following line by line in Terminal and execute.
+8. Copy and paste the following line by line in Terminal and execute.

 ```
 pip install pims